 4. Huraken Condor

 Huraken Condor is one of the tallest drop towers in the world at 100 metres high.
 What makes it special is the fact that each side has different configurations so you can sit regularly, sit tilted forward or stand up.
 They basically just lift you into the air and then drop you.
 All very intense.
 It’s themed around an Aztec ritual and that’s done really well.
 I’m not really a massive fan of drop towers but this one is probably the best I’ve done.
+PLUS you get a great view over the PortAventura World resort!

 3. Tutuki Splash

 Now this is a water ride!
-Tutuki Splash is in the Polynesia section of the park and is themed around a volcano.
+Tutuki Splash is in the Polynesia section of PortAventura Park and is themed around a volcano.
 You start off with a gentle river ride before a small drop, then you’re taken up the lift hill.
 This is where things can get very wet!
 Depending on the timing, if another boat is splashing down as you’re going up, you can get absolutely soaked!
 I’ve been on it where I came off saturated and other times where I’ve come off bone dry.
 It’s all in the luck of the draw really.
 The final splash down is great fun and Tutuki Splash is one of my favourite water rides I’ve been on.

 2. Dragon Khan